 Where have all the songbirds gone?

 70km off the german coastline lies Helgoland.
 An island in the North Sea with about 1200 inhabitants, and known for being the first place on earth from where ornithologists conduct systematic research on bird migration.
-Due to the lack of modern infrastructure and the difficult reachability of the island, the choice of leaving it behind is never taken lightly and usually not made within a few months time.
+Due to the lack of modern infrastructure and the difficult reachability of the island, the choice of leaving it behind is never taken lightly.